Equatorial Guinea profile

 It is made up of a mainland territory called Rio Muni, and five islands including Bioko, where the capital Malabo is located.

 Since the mid 1990s the former Spanish colony has become one of sub-Sahara's biggest oil producers and in 2004 was said to have the world's fastest-growing economy.

-However, few people have benefited from the oil riches and the country ranks near the bottom of the UN human development index.
-The UN says that less than half the population has access to clean drinking water and that 20 percent of children die before reaching five.
+The government has increased spending on public works, but the UN says that less than half the population has access to clean drinking water and that nearly 10 percent of children die before reaching age five.

 The country has exasperated a variety of rights organisations who have described the two post-independence leaders as among the worst abusers of human rights in Africa.